-This Deed commences from the date it is signed by all Parties.
+This Deed commences from the date it is signed by all Parties and, unless terminated earlier, will end once the Services have been provided in accordance with its terms.

 2.2 Council Participation in the Program

 - (a) Council agrees to participate in the Program. - (b) The Department agrees that in accordance with the terms of this Deed, it may provide the Services to Council. - (c) Council agrees that participating in the Program entitles Council to request the Services in accordance with the procedure in clause 3, but that it is at the Department's sole discretion as to whether the Department will provide Services in response to such a request.